 Nothing can be more antithetical to truth, justice and the American way than a police officer literally attempting to frame you for a crime that the officer knows you did not commit.
-This type of government behavior is simply outrageous and represents the quintessence of governmental oppression.
+These type of government actions, malicious criminal prosecutions, are simply outrageous and represents the quintessence of governmental oppression.
 Notwithstanding that self-evident truth, the Supreme Court of the United States have, so far, had two opportunities since 1994 to declare a malicious criminal prosecution of an innocent by a police officer “unconstitutional”, and has not yet truly done so.

 Moreover, in states like California, under state law, all public employees are absolutely immune for the damages caused by them for attempting to frame a person who the police know are innocent; know because they manufactured the crime against the innocent who they beat or falsely arrested.
 See, Cal.
 Gov’t Code § 821.6 (Malicious Prosecution Immunity for all public employees).
 Frankly, this is shameful.

 MALICIOUS CRIMINAL PROSECUTIONS ARE THE VEHICLES USED BY THE GOVERNMENT TO PROTECT ITSELF AGAINST LAWSUITS FOR OUTRAGES COMMITTED BY POLICE OFFICERS.